 Dr. Rashmi Sharma is a Visiting Instructor in Teacher Education and Educational Leadership.

 Sharma’s previous research has ranged from women empowerment to socially just environments for marginalized students.
-Her research interests include social justice and community education with emphases for rural girls and women’s education.
-She has worked over ten years with marginalized rural mountain communities in the Central Himalayan Region of India.
+Her current research interests include community partnership schools, social justice, and organizational change.
+She has worked for over ten years with marginalized rural mountain communities in the Central Himalayan Region of India.

 Sharma earned a Doctorate in Education in 2016 from Ohio University School of Educational Studies; she majored in Educational Administration.

 She came to the United States from India after winning a Ford Foundation International Fellowship.
 In 2012, Ohio University awarded her a Master’s degree in International Study with a concentration in Communication and Development.
-She is the recipient of American Association of University Women (AAUW) International Fellowship (2014- 15) to work on her doctoral dissertation.
+She is the recipient of the American Association of University Women (AAUW) International Fellowship (2014- 15) to work on her doctoral dissertation.

 She held several jobs in India.
 They include serving as a Technical Officer for the Department of Medical Health and Family Welfare in Uttarakhand; Communication Officer for a watershed project aided by the World Bank; and work on a women’s empowerment project for India’s Ministry of Human Resource Development.